moody/Waffle/README.md

 - **`align`** — How this node aligns its own children along the cross axis, if it has any: `"STRETCH"` (default), `"START"`, `"CENTER"`, or `"END"`.
 Overridden per-child by that child's own `alignSelf`.
 Can also be toggled after the fact with `SetAlign()`.
 - **`alignSelf`** — Overrides the parent's `align` for this node specifically.
 Requires this node's own cross-axis dimension if not `"STRETCH"`.
 No effect on the root, nothing above it to align it within.
 Can also be toggled after the fact with `SetAlignSelf()`.
 - **`justify`** — How this node distributes leftover main-axis space among its own children, if it has any: `"START"` (default), `"CENTER"`, `"END"`, `"SPACE_BETWEEN"`, `"SPACE_AROUND"`, or `"SPACE_EVENLY"`.
 Only matters when none of those children are flexible.
 Can also be toggled after the fact with `SetJustify()`.
+- **`wrap`** — Overflowing children start a new line instead of continuing past the main axis size.
+Each line gets its own cross-size (a max over its own children) and stacks after the previous one, `gap` between lines too.
+Default `false`.
+Can also be toggled after the fact with `SetWrap()`.
 - **`children`** — Can be given directly for a fully declarative style, instead of `AddChild`/`AddRow`/`AddColumn`; a node written directly into this table is still tracked and protected against double-attachment the same way.
 - **`hidden`** — Excludes this node from the layout flow entirely.
 Can also be toggled after the fact with `Hide()`/`Show()`.
 - **`key`** — Registers this node for lookup via `GetChild(key)` from anywhere in the tree.
 A duplicate key isn't validated against, the first match found wins.